August 11, 2019 Update

 CSA’s are supported by community members who pre-pay for a share of the farm harvest.
 This pre-payment helps provide stable financing for farming operations, allowing farmers to focus on thorough planning and quality care of the soil and crops.
 A CSA provides members the knowledge of where and how their food is grown.
 Focused on the local community, a CSA lessens travel time between harvest and cooking, increasing nutritional content and lessening environmental impacts of transportation.
 CSAs help build local economies and protect valuable farm land from urbanization and poor management.

-- $386 for 11 weeks of local, seasonal, organic vegetables with pick-up every other week (December thru April.)
+- $400 for 5 months of local, seasonal, organic vegetables (10 bi-weekly pick-ups December thru April.)

 - A variety of vegetables, including many open pollinated varieties

-- Convenient pick-up at the farm, at the Lebanon Community Hospital, or the COMP-NW campus in Lebanon or near downtown Salem at the Willamette Heritage Center.
+- Convenient pick-up at the farm in Lebanon or near downtown Salem at the Willamette Heritage Center.